khoeger/khoeger.github.io/_projects_list/i-dont-like-him.markdown

 Through {{page.title}}, Katarina Hoeger examines her relationships with a cast of men not biologically related to her through the lens of a conversation with her deceased best friend, also male.
-The conversation leads to scriptless letter writing sessions and word associations depicted alongside recordings of her behavior as the piece progresses.
+The conversation leads to freeform letter writing sessions and word associations depicted alongside recordings of her behavior as the piece progresses.
 The transitions include items the artist associates with each male's presence.